Handlers and Filters

 as an example.
 The second argument isAptosContext

 that holds APIs and additional information like the full user transaction.
-A full example looks like follows.SouffleChefCampaign.bind({ startVersion: 6604913 }) .onEntryPullTokenV2((call, ctx) => { ctx.meter.Counter('pulled').add(call.arguments_typed[3]) })
+A full example looks like this:SouffleChefCampaign.bind({ startVersion: 6604913 }) .onEntryPullTokenV2((call, ctx) => { ctx.meter.Counter('pulled').add(call.arguments_typed[3]) })

 arguments_typed

-field so you need to guard the access.SouffleChefCampaign.bind({ startVersion: 6604913 }) .onEntryPullTokenV2((call, ctx) => { ... }, { incluedFailed: true })
+field, so you need to guard the access.SouffleChefCampaign.bind({ startVersion: 6604913 }) .onEntryPullTokenV2((call, ctx) => { ... }, { incluedFailed: true })

 -